dgoldman-msft/PSUtilities/README.md

 ### Getting Started with PSUtilities
+1. Fork this repository
-1. Clone this project locally
+2. Clone this project locally
-2. Copy the entire PSUtilities directory
+3. Copy the entire PSUtilities directory
-3. Place it in your PowerShell module path - c:\Users\UserName\Documents\WindowsPowerShell\Modules
+4. Place it in your user's PowerShell module path - c:\Users\UserName\Documents\WindowsPowerShell\Modules
-3. Run the following command:
+5. Run the following command:

 ```powershell
 Import-Module PSUtilities